-The following rules are used first when determining a person's state of residence:
+The following rules are used first when determining a customer's state of residence:

-- A person getting a State Supplementary Payment (SSP) is a resident of the state paying the SSP. - A person getting Title IV-E Foster Care or Adoption Subsidy payments is a resident of the state where he or she is living. - When a state agency places a person in an institution in another state, the person remains a resident of the original state.
+- A customer getting a State Supplementary Payment (SSP) is a resident of the state paying the SSP. - A customer getting Title IV-E Foster Care or Adoption Subsidy payments is a resident of the state where he or she is living. - When a state agency places a customer in an institution in another state, the customer remains a resident of the original state. - A customer is considered a resident of the state where their home property is located when all of the following conditions exist: - The customer is institutionalized in Arizona; - o The customer has a home property located out of state; and